shanelovesmarvel/iCommunication/README.md

 iCommunication
 ==============
+Auther: Shane (Guigang Zhao)

 An app to create a communication.
-Using KoaJS,AngularJS,MongoDB and NodeJS.i
+Using KoaJS,AngularJS,MongoDB and NodeJS which I call it KAMN stack.
+Also I used a lot of styles in Bootstrap.

 <h3>How to set up and config mongodb</h3>